Nearly 300 possible coronavirus cases test negative in Scotland

 A total of 202 possible cases of coronavirus have been tested for in Scotland in the last ten days, with all testing negative.

-Screening laboratories in Glasgow and Edinburgh were set up to speed up the system, as previous samples were sent to a test centre in London.
+Screening laboratories in Glasgow and Edinburgh were established to speed up the system, as previous samples were sent to a test centre in London.
 Taken together, the Scottish Government has said 290 Scottish tests have been completed and been given the all-clear.

 READ MORE: Coronavirus: Health chiefs plan 'isolation centres' in Scottish city after 65 people undergo tests for deadly virus